uber-web/math.gl/modules/culling/docs/developer-guide/culling-guide.md

-# Culling Overview
+# Overview

-The `@math.gl/culling` module provides primitives for implementing frustum culling.
+The `@math.gl/culling` module provides primitives for implementing frustum culling:

+- Bounding boxes and intersection logic
-- It does provides fully "transformable" primitives (i.e. oriented bounding boxes as opposed to just axis-aligned bounding boxes).
+- Fully "transformable" primitives (i.e. oriented bounding boxes as opposed to just axis-aligned bounding boxes).

-- It does not attempt to be a general collision detection library (i.e. does not handle time-interpolated intersections).
+The culling module does not attempt to be a general "physics-based" collision detection library (e.g. it does not handle time-interpolated intersections like a physics library would).

 ## Classes